-- 1. The Investment Manager's coal exclusion policy applied at the level of the underlying funds selected.
-The underlying funds may not invest in companies that derive more than 25% of their revenue from the production of energy generated by coal or from the production of coal according to the Investment Manager's coal exclusion policy. - A selection of underlying funds according to a rigorous and systematic process including Environmental, Social and Governance aspects, in addition to the purely financial aspects of seeking the best returns.
+- 1. The Investment Manager's exclusion policy is applied at the level of the underlying funds selected. - 2.
+A selection of underlying funds according to a rigorous and systematic process including Environmental, Social and Governance aspects, in addition to the purely financial aspects of seeking the best returns.

 The analysis of extra-financial criteria is carried out through the Investment Manager's "Conviction Narrative" qualitative analysis, which makes it possible to assess the consideration of ESG criteria in the underlying funds.
-This analysis is carried out by a team independent of the Investment Manager and based on questionnaires sent to the managers of the underlying funds and meetings with them.
+This analysis is carried out by a team of specialists, and based on questionnaires sent to the managers of the underlying funds and meetings with them.